qoomon/gradle-git-versioning-plugin/README.md

 - `updateGradleProperties` Enable(`true`)/disable(`false`) version and properties update in `gradle.properties` file, default is `false`
     - Can be overridden by command option, see (Parameters & Environment Variables)[#parameters-&-environment-variables]

 - `refs` List of ref configurations, ordered by priority.
-First matching configuration will be used.
+    - ℹ First matching configuration will be used.
     - `considerTagsOnBranches` By default, tags pointing at current commit will be ignored if HEAD is attached to a branch.
       - If this option is `true` tags will always be taken into account.
       - ⚠️ This feature can lead to performance issue on projects with a lot of tags.